rafikn/flowdock-notification-resource/README.md

 ## `out` Configuration
 All configuration of the resource's `source` can be overridden in the notification task's `params` Typically, it best to configure common values, e.g. `flow_token`, `flow_api` etc... at the `source` level and configure the message properties, e.g. `event`, `message_body` etc... at the tasks's `params` level

+## Contributing
+Please make all pull requests to the master branch and ensure the `out` script tests pass locally.

+## License
+MIT